 The stranger wanted a Stonehenge built -- he had a model of it in a shoe box -- and had selected Nuberg because it was remote and because it offered good granite.
 Mr. Christian reportedly left $50,000 in a local bank, told the locals that they would never see him again, and vanished forever.

 The citizens of Nuberg, following Mr. Christian's detailed instructions, erected what are now known as The Georgia Guidestones, on top of a hill in the middle of a cow pasture: four granite monoliths, each nineteen feet tall.
 The main cluster was completed on March 22, 1980, using granite quarried from nearby Elberton.

 On the top stone, carved on the four sides in Egyptian Hieroglyphics, Classical Greek, Sanskrit, and Babylonian Cuneiform, it says: "Let these be Guidestones to an Age of Reason."
 On the upright slabs, carved in eight different languages (including Swahili, Hebrew, and Chinese), are Ten Commandments for the coming "Age of Reason," encouraging visitors to "unite humanity."

-Just west of the grassy foot of the Guidestones is a flat slab of granite that provides some specs -- 951 cubic feet of granite, total weight 237,746 pounds, etc. Particularly strange is the reference: "TIME CAPSULE Placed six feet beneath the spot on [BLANK] to be opened on [BLANK]."
+Just west of the grassy foot of the Guidestones is a flat slab of granite that provides some specs: 951 cubic feet of granite, total weight 237,746 pounds, etc. Particularly strange is the reference: "Time Capsule.
+Placed six feet below this spot on [BLANK] to be opened on [BLANK]."
 We don't really know if the time capsule is there, or for what future generation it is intended.
 And it probably doesn't contain a car.